 (ii) Is based on any ground of discrimination specified or contemplated in Article 27 (4)”

 Article 33 protects and entrenches the Freedom of Expression in all its manifestations, including the freedom to seek, receive or impart information or ideas, including artistic creativity, academic and scientific research, but with limited exceptions to propaganda for war, incitement to violence; hate speech or advocacy of hatred.

 Article 35 of the Constitution provides guidance when it comes to Access to information.

 The Media Council of Kenya (MCK) says concerning misinformation in the country, Article 33 can be used in specific circumstances and the Computer Misuse and Cybercrimes Act came into effect following the decision of the court on its constitutionality.

 In conclusion, journalists and content creators need to be aware of the application of existing laws and case law to platforms like social media.
 This is because like traditional journalists, we need to strive to publish verified facts.
 A commitment to seeking and reporting the truth, going beyond what people said to learn and report the actual truth.

-Our content should be fair which is achieved from finding and reporting the truth.
+Our content should be fair which is achieved by finding and reporting the truth.
 As we do so, we shall be minimizing harm by exercising care and compassion in publishing information about victims of crime, and minors.

 Being accountable for our actions because we hold the most powerful in our communities accountable and recognize that we must be accountable ourselves.

-Above all, journalists, content creators, human rights defenders must always advocate for freedom of the media and freedom of speech to effectively cover all aspects of digital communication.
+Above all, journalists, content creators, and human rights defenders must always advocate for freedom of the media and freedom of speech to effectively cover all aspects of digital communication.